Where both of them live

 - Your audience is an end-user — someone who bought your product and needs help using it.

-- You want the article accessible inside the chat widget (Browse tab).
+- You want the article to be reachable inside the chat widget (the Help tab).

 - The content is conversational: "How do I reset my password?", "What does X button do?"

-- You want Vex AI to cite your article when answering visitor questions automatically.
+- You want your AI to answer visitor questions from the article automatically.

 - Articles are short to medium length with images, bullet points, and step-by-step instructions.